 Forceware 81.98 from Nvidia

 With this configuration I was able to run DOOM 95 with no loss of functionality.
 Yay.
 Unfortunately, the motherboard sound drivers weren't really DOS-compatible, though they claimed to be—in DOS DOOM there was no music and the sound effects were crackly.

 2013-01: With a different motherboard (MSI 865PE Neo3-F → ASRock ConRoe865PE), a 6800 Ultra EE, a widescreen LCD monitor and a Montego II A3D PCI sound card installed, I decided to see if I could get Vanilla DOOM to run with full music and sound.

 In summary, although I got Vanilla DOOM with music and sound effects technically functional on a P4 system without an ISA slot or DOSBox, better results are obtainable with less effort by sticking with ISA and plain DOS.

-See here for briefer summaries of Sound Blaster emulation results for other PCI sound cards.
+See here for summaries of mostly negative Sound Blaster emulation results for other PCI sound cards.
 These PCI cards are really picky about which motherboards they will work on.